 Telling him that his work on earth, is now done.

-To send flowers to James "Jim" R. Galster, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" R. Galster, Sr., please visit our floral store.

 P.O Box 115, Newburgh IN 47629